The Victim’s Father: Accused of Vengeance / Chapter 1: The Case That Shook the Town

 Within weeks, rumors started.
 Anonymous posts on the local Facebook group talked of "unfinished business" and "bad blood."
 The past wasn’t done with us yet.

-One rainy Tuesday, we got a call from the homicide unit in a neighboring city—they needed help on a cross-jurisdiction murder.
+One rainy Tuesday, we got a call from the homicide unit in a neighboring city—they needed help on a case that crossed jurisdictions.
 Captain Mike Harris handed me the file.
 "You’re up," he said, eyes hard.
 "We’ve got something ugly brewing next door."

 Detective John Carter and Officer Rachel Hughes were leading the case—both veterans, both tough.
 Carter was built like a linebacker with a sarcastic streak; Hughes was sharp, always organized.
 They met me at the county line, coffee in hand, ready to dive in.

-From the start, it was clear the murder in their city was gruesome.
+From the start, it was clear the murders in their city were gruesome.

 Carter didn’t pull punches.
 “This one’s a mess,” he said, sliding over crime scene photos.
 Rachel just handed me her notes, lips pressed tight.